fluxapps/ILIAS-Pegasus/branding/README.md

 each brand is defined by a directory 'brands/[BRAND_NAME]'

-in order to apply the customization to the app, use the following command
+in order to set the branding of the app, use the following command

-    ionic cordova CMD -- --theme=[BRAND_NAME]

-with CMD = 'prepare ...', 'build ...', 'run ...' or 'emulate ...'
+    npm run setbrand -- --brand=[BRAND_NAME]

-this will prepare the app, where the hook-script './branding/set_brand.js' will set the customization and generate a log-file at './branding/set_brand.log'
+the script './branding/set_brand.js' will set the customization and generate a log-file at './branding/set_brand.log'

-in order for the script to work properly

-* __either__ the directories 'resources' and 'src/assets' must be empty and the file 'src/theme/variables.scss' has the same content as 'src/theme/variables.scss.template'

-* __or__ a command as above has been run successfully before

 # structure for each brand